freelancing-solutions/gcp-database-as-a-service-stock-markets/README.md

-#### Pinoy-Desk database as a service
+#### GCP Based Database as a service

-     Pinoy-Desk Database as a Service is intended for you use by Pinoy Desk's Several applications hosted as microservices. in Google Cloud Platform.
+The purpose of the project is to make it easy to use datastore database on GCP Platform with several of its cloud platform offerings such as GCP by offering a single end point from which to access data.

  **How it Works?**
  --
      by creating API endpoints for databases hosted in Google Cloud Platform this service is able to